Solaar7/Maldev/README.md

 `outputfile.exe`

 ### Note
 All of these use the DLL in the main directory.
-ALl projects will have to be modified slightly based on where you put the DLL.
+All projects will have to be modified slightly based on where you put the DLL.

 ## Disclaimer
 All the code here is open-source and free to use at your discretion.
 Although this should be common sense, do not use the techniques I'm showing against any target without their EXPLICIT permission.